deepakdawade/Recipe-Finder/README.md

 # Description

-This project is the Android app for Displayinh and Searching the recipes.
+This project is the Android app for Displaying and Searching the recipes.

 # Features